-Musikblogg: Svensktoppen’s Radio Chart Show Posted by Chelsea B on Feb 5, 2021 in Culture, Current Events, Multimedia, music, Swedish Language, The Swedish blog team
+Musikblogg: Svensktoppen’s Radio Chart Show Posted by Chelsea B on Feb 5, 2021 in Culture, Swedish Language

 Writing the musikblogg is my absolute favorite time of the month.
 I value the chance for us to connect and flex our language skills using music as a platform.
 Svensktoppen is the longest-running Swedish radio chart list from Sveriges radio and a great way to catch a glimpse of Swedish artists just nu (right now)!
 This week, I’ll introduce you to Svensktoppen and call-out some of the Swedes who dominated the charts in 2020.

 Svensktoppen started in 1962 to capture the best of den svenska musiksmaken (Swedish music taste).
 Until recently, the song list was compiled weekly based on the number of plays a song received from Swedish radio stations all over the country.
 Now, Sveriges radio also counts the number of streams that songs receive from the P4:s spellista (channel P4’s playlist).
 P4 is Sveriges radio‘s most popular radio channel; also host to the enormously popular crossword meets trivia game, Melodikrysset.